 - Learn about and be an interface with the community about revitalization-specific issues, concerns, or goals

-Communicate to stakeholders, including especially Toronto Community Housing, about issues, concerns and goals
+- Communicate to stakeholders, including especially Toronto Community Housing, about issues, concerns and goals

-Create specific recommendations for investigation or action aimed at Toronto Community Housing to improve revitalization
+- Create specific recommendations for investigation or action aimed at Toronto Community Housing to improve revitalization

 In the links below please find important documents that relate to the Revitalization Working Group: